Bowling Calories Burned Calculator

 How many calories does bowling burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 109 calories during 30 minutes of bowling.
-This is based on a MET value of 3.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of bowling.
+This is based on a MET value of 3 for bowling.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of bowling?

-The MET (Metabolic Equivalent of Task) value for bowling is 3.
+The default MET (Metabolic Equivalent of Task) value for bowling is 3, while the selected training style uses MET 3.
 This means bowling burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is bowling good for weight loss?